React Error Boundary Mistake

 try {

-// you expect that this error will be caught by the ErrorBoundary, right ?
+// You would expect that this error will be caught by the ErrorBoundary, right?

 throw new Error('Some error');